 There are quite a number of different edge devices as detailed in Section 8.1. of this document.
-It is important to consider what each of these devices does and how they can influence the processing of Ultra HD video standalone and in combination with the edge devices that they also connect to.
+It is important to consider what each of these devices does and how they can influence the processing of video produced using Ultra HD technologies, in standalone and in combination with the edge devices that they also connect to.
 There are a large number of different devices both Operator and Retail, and we currently reproduce only a small number of real world devices as examples of capability.